-4.4 Balance of forces and moments

-The mechanical laws, including balance of forces and moments, can be represented respectively in the current and reference configurations.
+4.4 Balances of Forces and Moments.
+The mechanical laws, including balances of forces and moments, can be represented, respectively, in the current and reference configurations.
 We first discuss the balance laws and the stress tensor field in the current configuration.